aytacg26/ruler_of_the_world/README.md

-    A- Main player can be a person or a group of people under a team name B- First five player or team who collects at least 12 Country Cards will be main players of the game, others will be the priates or priate teams of the game.
+    A- Main player can be a person or a group of people under a team name B- First five player or team who collects at least 12 Country Cards will be main players of the game, others will be the pirates or pirate teams of the game.
-    C- Priate can be a person or a group of people under a priate team name D- Each team can not be more than 20 person but a Main player & a priate team can form an allience when a priate team holds at least 5 country card.
+    C- Pirate can be a person or a group of people under a pirate team name D- Each team can not be more than 20 person but a Main player & a pirate team can form an allience when a priate team holds at least 5 country card.
-    E- Team names and members of team should be send to ROW email address and hence they will get a Main Player Card or Priate (Game-breaker) card under that name F- Each Main Player should select a Country as their Main Country of the game and should hold that country card.
+    E- Team names and members of team should be send to ROW email address and hence they will get a Main Player Card or Pirate (Game-breaker) card under that name F- Each Main Player should select a Country as their Main Country of the game and should hold that country card.
 A country is not limited to one Main Player, a country can be selected more than one Main Player and at the end of the game